 The Pelvic Floor as a Pressure System

 Your pelvic region is a support and pressure-management zone.
 The muscle layers coordinate with breathing, posture, and core stability.
 When coordination slips, the area may compensate with guarding, clenching, or uneven loading.
 That can create tender points, reduce mobility, and make intimacy painful.
+Cleveland Clinic describes how pelvic floor dysfunction develops when these muscles cannot relax and coordinate properly, affecting bladder, bowel, and sexual comfort.

-When the sympathetic system stays dominant, muscles tend to tighten, pain thresholds drop, and recovery slows.
-That state can also amplify physiological feedback cycles where discomfort leads to guarding, and guarding leads to more discomfort.
+Persistent pelvic pain often involves the sympathetic nervous system, the body's fight-or-flight stress response.
+When this system stays dominant, muscles tend to tighten, pain thresholds drop, and recovery slows, creating a loop where discomfort leads to guarding, and guarding leads to more discomfort.

 Tissue Health, Blood Flow, and Hormones